-If an allegation of malpractice is made by the class teacher or marker, it will be referred to the Head Teacher of the course.
-The case will then be referred to the Assessment Review Panel for investigation where the student(s) and their parents are made aware of the details and given an opportunity to respond.
+If an allegation of malpractice is made by the class teacher, invigilator, marker or student also undertaking the assessment task, it will be referred to the Head Teacher of the course.
+The Head Teacher will undertake an investigation and may resolve the issue at that stage.
+If the Head Teacher is unable to resolve the allegation, or any party is unsatisfied with its resolution the case will then be referred to the Assessment Review Panel for investigation where the student(s) and their parents are made aware of the details and given an opportunity to respond.
 In the case of suspected malpractice, the student(s) suspected of malpractice will be required to provide evidence that all work is entirely their own.
 Such evidence might include but it not limited to the student(s):

-- Providing evidence of and explaining the process of their work, which might include diaries, journals or notes, working plans or sketches, and progressive drafts to show the development of their ideas - Answering questions regarding the assessment task, examination or submitted work under investigation to demonstrate their knowledge, understanding and skills.
+- a.
+Providing evidence of and explaining the process of their work, which might include diaries, journals or notes, working plans or sketches, and progressive drafts to show the development of their ideas - b.
+Answering questions regarding the assessment task, examination or submitted work under investigation to demonstrate their knowledge, understanding and skills.

-The decision with regard to malpractice having occurred will be made by the panel.
+The decision with regard to malpractice having occurred will be made by the Assessment Review Panel.
 The decision will be communicated in writing to the students with any penalty outlined.
 The student, in writing, must make any appeal against such a decision to the Principal, within 24 hours of the decision being taken.